yycbike/coffeeoutsidebot/README.md

 # CoffeeOutsideBot

-The CoffeeOutsideBot is designed to pick a location in the city for the
-#yycbike crowd to meet and enjoy some hot coffee (or tea!).
+The CoffeeOutsideBot is designed to pick a location in the city for the #yycbike crowd to meet and enjoy some hot coffee (or tea!).

 ## Installation

 ```
 git clone https://github.com/yycbike/coffeeoutsidebot.git
-go build
+cd coffeeoutsidebot
+bundle install
+bundle exec bin/coffeeoutsidebot
 ```

 ## Twitter integration